 Ashok Leyland bags mega order for 1,400 school buses

-The buses will be supplied from Ashok Leyland’s manufacturing facility in Ras Al Khaimah, UAE, the only certified local bus making facility in GCC
+GCC’s largest ever order for the company; Buses will be supplied from company's manufacturing facility in Ras Al Khaimah, UAE

-This is a testament to the reliability, durability and robustness of our buses and reaffirms the faith our customers have on our buses.”KUWAIT, September 23, 2022 /EINPresswire.com/ -- Ashok Leyland, the flagship brand of the Hinduja Group, the fourth largest bus manufacturer in the world and a transnational transportation and mobility solutions leader, announced bagging orders from major fleets for 1,400 school buses in the UAE- the company’s largest ever supply of school buses in GCC.
+This is a testament to the reliability, durability and robustness of our buses and reaffirms the faith that our customers have on our buses”RIYADH, KINGDOM OF SAUDI ARABIA, SAUDI ARABIA, September 26, 2022 /EINPresswire.com/ -- Riyadh, Saudi Arabia, September 26, 2022: Ashok Leyland, the flagship brand of the Hinduja Group, the fourth largest bus manufacturer in the world and a transnational transportation and mobility solutions leader, announced bagging orders from major fleets for 1,400 school buses in the UAE- the company’s largest ever supply of school buses in GCC.

 — Mr. Dheeraj Hinduja, Executive Chairman, Ashok Leyland